devsentient/public-docs/docs/Deployments/azure-docs.md

 Shakudo runs periodic scans over container images and live clusters hosted within the Shakudo infrastructure, and monitors news feeds related to zero day vulnerabilities in components and libraries used by the Shakudo platform.
 When vulnerabilities are identified, Shakudo sends a notification to all clients with a timeline for a hot-fix that addresses the vulnerability and any immediate action that needs to be taken to protect the client’s systems from possible attacks.

-Once a hot-fix update is available, the standard update process described in [Process for Shakudo Software Updates](Shakudo%20Deployment%20and%20Security%20Documentation%20-%20Az%20e1353b5e3f1642eea2ba339eceadec14.md) is executed with condensed timelines to address the vulnerability in a timely manner.
+Once a hot-fix update is available, the standard update process described in this section (**Process for Shakudo Software Updates**) is executed with condensed timelines to address the vulnerability in a timely manner.

 ### Process for Kubernetes Version Updates

-The Shakudo Platform has two types of K8s resource: 1) the Shakudo core components, which are delivered through the *shakudo-platform* Helm chart, and 2) K8s resources for scale-up workloads and Shakudo objects, which the Shakudo *api-server* and **********reconciler********** components create and manage.
+The Shakudo Platform has two types of K8s resource: 1) the Shakudo core components, which are delivered through the *shakudo-platform* Helm chart, and 2) K8s resources for scale-up workloads and Shakudo objects, which the Shakudo *api-server* and *reconciler* components create and manage.
 Therefore, to ensure the most seamless Shakudo environment update, it is best to check with the Shakudo team before performing a major version upgrade to your Kubernetes cluster.

 Typically we require updates to the Shakudo platform app and chart version before the Kubernetes cluster is updated.